Salmon Avocado Salad

 Salmon Avocado Salad Ingredients

-What I love most about this salad is how simple and easy to find the ingredients are.
+What I love most about this salad is how simple and easy the ingredients are.
 Here’s what’s in it:

 - Baby Spinach: I’m always a fan of spinach but any greens will work.